snowplow/snowplowanalytics.com/_posts/2020-01-13-release-r118/index.md

   3. identify the source of the error so that it can be quickly fixed e.g. is it an issue with a specific mobile app?

-In an effort to address these issues, we decided to rethink the format from the ground up.
+To address these issues, we have reworked the format from the ground up.
 More background on that thinking can be found on the [RFC](https://discourse.snowplowanalytics.com/t/a-new-bad-row-format/2558).

 <h2>2.2.
 New bad row format</h2>